Bachelor of Property and Real Estate

 Discipline-specific knowledge and capabilities Employ broad and coherent theoretical and technical property and real estate knowledge and apply legal and ethical standards in the fields relating to property development, investment, valuation and property management in private and commercial real estate markets, both nationally and internationally.

-Communication Prepare and present a selection of reports on property concepts and information for a range of stakeholders including investors, developers, regulators and clients
+Communication Prepare and present a selection of reports on property concepts and information for a range of stakeholders including investors, developers, regulators and clients.

 Digital literacy Identify, locate, evaluate and synthesise information about market and submarket trends and forecasts, economic influences, statutory requirements and industry practices.
-Communicate information and solutions to stakeholders utilising a range of diagnostic, analytical and reporting technologies
+Communicate information and solutions to stakeholders utilising a range of diagnostic, analytical and reporting technologies.

-Critical thinking Evaluate and analyse property related issues and data on property markets and indicators to make recommendations for maximising property outcomes
+Critical thinking Evaluate and analyse property related issues and data on property markets and indicators to make recommendations for maximising property outcomes.

-Problem solving Apply legal property evaluation and property appraisal methodologies to identify solutions and sustainability strategies for a diverse range of authentic problems in property
+Problem solving Apply legal property evaluation and property appraisal methodologies to identify solutions and sustainability strategies for a diverse range of authentic problems in property.

-Self-management Apply skills and knowledge to independently undertake educational activities that require considerable planning
+Self-management Apply skills and knowledge to independently undertake educational activities that require considerable planning.

-Teamwork Collaborate with others to examine contemporary issues in property
+Teamwork Collaborate with others to examine contemporary issues in property.

-Global citizenship Apply the interconnected principles of property planning, design, construction, management, maintenance and transference to a range of different environments and contexts reflecting social, sustainable, ethical, economic and global perspectives
+Global citizenship Apply the interconnected principles of property planning, design, construction, management, maintenance and transference to a range of different environments and contexts reflecting social, sustainable, ethical, economic and global perspectives.

 Course rules

-• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in your first study period

 • 15 credit points of core units